OperationCode/START_HERE/open_source_maintenance_policy.md

 ## Maintainer

 * Each component may have multiple Maintainers
-* Handles contributions on GitHub - first response to a PR within 48 hours
+* Handles contributions to GitHub - first response to a PR within 48 hours
 * Is available in Slack
 * Committed to 100% tests passing for your component
 * Has full commit/merge access to the relevant repositories